denisazevedo/FaveBooks/README.md

 __Second version__
 - Primary key book_id added to the model
-- Delete a book is now possible (on details view or long pressing on book)
+- Deletes a book is now possible (on details view or long pressing on book)
-- Update a book
+- Updates a book

-__TO DO__
+- Validates the book (validate method overrided)

-- Add a validate function to the model
+Please feel free to suggest.

 --